The R&C Course Syllabus

 Brief Course Description

 The course description on a syllabus needs to be an accessible and accurate indication of the questions and materials students can expect to work with in your course.
 GSIs are often tempted to write course descriptions on the models of course descriptions they have favored as graduate students.
 These descriptions may be elegant to an academic, but to a freshman or sophomore they can look impenetrable and thus unattractive.
 Try to capture in your description a central curiosity, metaphor, or paradox in your course.
 Try to keep it short.
 Avoid scholarly jargon.
-If you find that a technical term or phrase is central to your description, provide a brief explanation of it and connect it with other terms that students are likely to find interesting.
+If you find that a technical term or phrase is central to your description, provide a brief explanation of it and connect it with other terms that students are likely to find more immediately intuitive or interesting.

 In a sentence or two, indicate the overarching learning goals for your course in terms of reading, writing, and content.

 - Give a detailed list of books to procure, with editions specified where relevant.